I Walk on Guilded Splinters: Later recordings

-An edited version of the song was released in 1969 as a single on the Atlantic label by Cher, produced by Jerry Wexler.
-It was also included on her album, 3614 Jackson Highway.
+An edited version of the song was released in 1969 as a promotional single on the Atlantic label by Cher, produced by Jerry Wexler.
+It was also included on her album 3614 Jackson Highway.
 The Gris-Gris recordings had been made during studio time originally reserved for Sonny & Cher, and were released on the Atlantic subsidiary label Atco.

 In the United Kingdom and Europe, a version of the song was released by Marsha Hunt as a single on Track Records in 1969.
 The recording was arranged and produced by Tony Visconti, and the single reached number 46 on the UK singles chart.

 Johnny Jenkins recorded the song as the opening track on his album Ton-Ton Macoute!
 (1970), produced by, and featuring, guitarist Duane Allman.
 It was issued as a single by Capricorn Records, and was later sampled by Beck in his 1993 song "Loser".
-The recording with Jenkins also featured on the Duane Allman album An Anthology Volume II, released in 1974.
+The recording with Jenkins also featured on the Duane Allman album An Anthology Vol. II, released in 1974.
 Long after Duane Allman's death, the Allman Brothers Band performed the song at their 2004 concert at the Fox Theatre in Atlanta, issued as part of their Instant Live album series.

 A version of the song lasting over 23 minutes was recorded by Humble Pie on their live album Performance Rockin' the Fillmore (1971).
 The song was also recorded by the band Widespread Panic, accompanied by Dirty Dozen Brass Band for their live album, Another Joyous Occasion (2000).
 Paul Weller recorded the song on his album Stanley Road (1995).

 Jello Biafra recorded the song in a 13-minute version on his live album of New Orleans-related soul and rock covers, Walk on Jindal's Splinters.
 Although the recording itself is a straight cover of the song, Biafra's play on the song title for the album itself refers to Louisiana governor Bobby Jindal.

 The Drive-By Truckers' recording "Ever South" from their release American Band (2016) features a rhythm track emulating the original "Gris-Gris" recording.

-Louisiana native Malcolm "Papa Mali" Welbourne offers an authentic, yet unique spin on the song on his album, Thunder Chicken (1999) by Papa Mali & The Instagators, on Fog City records.
+Louisiana native Malcolm "Papa Mali" Welbourne included the song on Thunder Chicken (1999) by Papa Mali & The Instagators, on Fog City records.

 Chicago musician Little Lord Robert uses a refrain from the song's lyrics for "Highway Joe" on his album Saint Chicago.
 Little Lord Robert sings "till it burns up" in place of "till I burn up".

+Brit-pop band Oasis sampled the song intro from the Johnny Jenkins cover into their 2000 hit "Go Let It Out".

-The song appears in the Hulu miniseries adaptation of Little Fires Everywhere.
-The version sung by Paul Weller is played over the montage at the end of Season Four of The Wire.
+The song appears in the Hulu miniseries Little Fires Everywhere.
+The version sung by Paul Weller is played over the montage at the end of season four of The Wire.